cambridge-cares/TheWorldAvatar/Agents/IsochroneAgent/README.md

 The SPARQL queries follow the format which requires the returned variable to be in this format:
 1) `poi_iri` refers to the POI's iri.
 2) `poi_type` refers to the POI's iri type.
-3) `geometry` refers to the WKT literals of the POI location.
+3) `geometry` refers to the WKT literals of the POI location in EPSG 4326.

 SPARQL queries are created for [15MSC in Pirmasens](inputs/15MSC/POIqueries/) and [UR in King's Lynn](inputs/UR/POIqueries/) use cases.